voidstarzero/badrr/README.md

 - Don't crash when a response contains garbage.
 - Check all parameters of the response for consistency.
 - Cache things (properly).
+- Enable EDNS support for UDP responses longer than 512 bytes.